 Pittsburgh loves an underdog.

-Explore the gripping story of a Pittsburgh immigrant who endured poverty, tragedy, and other adversities to become one of the world’s most revered self-taught artists inside the Heinz History Center’s new exhibition, Pittsburgh’s John Kane: The Life & Art of an American Workman, which opens to the public on Saturday, May 21.
+Explore the gripping story of a Pittsburgh immigrant who endured poverty, tragedy, and other adversities to become one of the world’s most revered self-taught artists inside the Heinz History Center’s new exhibition, Pittsburgh’s John Kane: The Life & Art of an American Workman open through January 8, 2023.

 Grounded in new scholarship from Louise Lippincott and Maxwell King, authors of the new book “American Workman: The Life and Art of John Kane,” the History Center exhibition features 37 original works of art and dozens of artifacts that showcase the world of John Kane – a turn-of-the-century Scottish immigrant who achieved breakthrough success as a painter after toiling for more than 40 years as a laborer in industrial-age Pittsburgh.